 The good news is that delicious comfort food doesn't have to be unhealthy!
 You simply have to make a few healthy, easy swaps.

-Which is what I have done in this healthy vegetarian sausage pie.
+Which is what I have done in this healthy vegetarian sausage pie recipe.

 Healthy vegetarian shepherds pie with sweet potato mash